sjbrown/1kfa/mod_narrative_authority_waterfall.md

 **The Narrative Authority Waterfall** describes how storytelling flows around the table: from the Game Master (GM) outward to the players, then back again—like a cascade.
-It is not a rigid hierarchy, but a structured rhythm.
-The GM begins with the first impulse, and the players may follow with their own creativity, questions, or elaboration.
-Everyone’s contributions are bound by the rules of the game, which act as the basin of earth and rock that shapes and contains the current.
+It should feel like a conversation, a structured rhythm, with a mild hierarchy.
+When the game calls upon the GM, they may take the task entirely to themselves, or instead invite the table into the current, to add their own creativity, questions, or elaboration.
+Everyone’s contributions are always bound by the rules of the game, the solid basin of earth and rock that shapes and contains the current.

 This principle applies to all parts of the game—worldbuilding, roleplay, mechanical resolution, and narrative development.